hirrolot/mazeppa/README.md

 (Here we represent strings as lists of characters for simplicity, but do not worry, Mazeppa provides built-in strings as well.)

 The algorithm is correct but inefficient.
-Consider what happens when `"aa"` is successfully matched, but `'b'` is not.
-The algorithm will start matching `"aab"` once again from the second character of `s`, although it can already be said that the second character of `s` is `'a'`.
-The deterministic finite automaton built by the [Knuth-Morris-Pratt algorithm (KMP)] [^kmp] is an alternative way to solve this problem.
+Consider what happens when `"aa"` is successfully matched, but `'b'` is not: the algorithm will start matching `"aab"` once again from the second character of `s`, which is already known to be `'a'`!
+The DFA built by the [Knuth-Morris-Pratt algorithm (KMP)] [^kmp] is one way to fix the issue.

 [Knuth-Morris-Pratt algorithm (KMP)]: https://en.wikipedia.org/wiki/Knuth%E2%80%93Morris%E2%80%93Pratt_algorithm